chicio/chicio.github.io/src/posts/2024-01-04-advent-of-typescript-2023-tic-tac-toe.md

 #### Conclusion

-As I mentioned at the beginning, this is the first of the four challenges I liked the most from "Advent Of TypeScript 2023" by [TypeHero](https://typehero.dev).
+As I mentioned at the beginning, this is the second of the four challenges I liked the most from "Advent Of TypeScript 2023" by [TypeHero](https://typehero.dev).
 Check out the other challenges I liked [here](/2023/12/29/advent-of-typescript-2023-favourite-challenges/ "advent of typescript 2023 challenges").